National Conference

 LODGING IS THE RESPONSIBILITY OF THE ATTENDEES.

-The Hilton is offering an amazing room rate of $194.00/night, and we have a room block of 100 rooms per night.
+The Hyatt is offering an amazing room rate of $189.00/night, and we have a room block of 130 rooms per night.
 Last year we sold out of rooms.
 Don’t wait to make your reservation!
+To make reservations over the phone at the hotel, use group code “GNAFT”.

 Questions can be e-mailed to director@nafto.org